micked99/ICT-Wspr-complete-setup/README.md

 Available channels 00, 01, 02 - 08, 09 and Q0, Q1, Q2 - Q8, Q9

+If you have problem getting decodes going from 20m to 10m try change this in TelemFunctions.h

+ //outdivider 77000000000 or 30000000000 // If bad decodes at 24/28Mhz try the other value outdivider = 30000000000 / frequency;  // With 900 MHz beeing the maximum internal PLL-Frequency

 # Balance the board

 You want the board to be as leveled as possible so the solarcells always points up and not to the sides,